jugdemon/2024_introduction_to_ml/README.md

 # Applications

-This workshop has run as part of the 2024 edition of the class "Data Science for Smart Environments" (GRS35306) at Wageningen University.
+This workshop has run as part of the 2024 and 2025 edition of the class "Data Science for Smart Environments" (GRS35306) at Wageningen University.

 # References